'Growing Pains' star and TV host Alan Thicke dies at age 69

 Thicke also leaves a son, Carter, from his marriage to second wife Gina Tolleson.
 He had been married to Tanya Callau since 2005.

-AP Entertainment Writer Anthony McCartney in Los Angeles and AP Music Writer Mefin Fekadu in New York contributed to this report.
+AP Entertainment Writer Anthony McCartney in Los Angeles and Music Writer Mesfin Fekadu and Television Writer Frazier Moore in New York contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.